 Why this countermeasure matters

-Lack of record and account reconciliation may led to:
+A lack of record and account reconciliation may lead to:

 - fraudsters feeling more confident their actions will not be detected